+The ways in which this indispensable little gadget can cause offence are legion.
 Remember, above all, that you are not joined at the hip to this useful device.
 It is important to be aware at all times of good mobile phone etiquette.

-If you're embarrassed by your ringtone in certain situations (trains, office, when you're visiting your mother) it's almost certainly the wrong choice.
-Try again.
+Think about what your ringtone says about you: if you're embarrassed by your ringtone in public situations, it's almost certainly the wrong choice.

 If you lose reception, live with it.
 Refrain from shouting into a dead device, and ring the other person back as soon as you regain it, even if it's only to say goodbye.